-Figure 9 Page 50 and Appendix 3 Page 88 identifies existing open spaces and outdoor sports fields that make a significant contribution to public amenity by virtue of their landscape character, appearance and/or function.
+Figure 10 Page 56 and Appendix 3 Page 94 identifies existing and planned open spaces and outdoor sports fields that make a significant contribution to public amenity by virtue of their landscape character, appearance and/or function.
 Development proposals that would involve the loss of these open spaces will only be supported where:

 - 1. The development is for the replacement or extension of an existing building currently set in open space or for a new building which supports a recreational or sports use; or - 2.
-Development is necessary for the continuation or enhancement of established uses for recreation, leisure or nature conservation which would result in community benefits; or - Development is minor in nature and includes the provision of an appropriate equivalent or improved replacement facility in the locality, of at least quantitative and qualitative equal value to compensate for the open space loss.
+Development is necessary for the continuation or enhancement of established community benefits; or - Development is minor in nature and includes the provision of an appropriate equivalent or improved replacement facility in the locality, of at least quantitative and qualitative equal value to compensate for the open space loss.
 Any alternative space should be highly accessible to the community by a variety of means for travel, and it can be demonstrated that the character and appearance of the area to be lost is not critical to the setting of the area.

-In all cases, the proposal should maintain or enhance visual amenity and the open character of the area and should not prejudice any established function.
+In all cases, the proposal should maintain or enhance visual amenity and the open character of the area and should not prejudice any established function